HaloZero/FEWD_Curriculum_24/Week_08_AJAX/16_ajax/slides.md

 ## APIs

-APIs are basically websites in which instead of returning a web page, will return JSON.
+APIs are basically websites in which instead of returning HTML, will return JSON.
 They use the same format as requesting HTML pages, but return JSON

 ---